 Dr. Groves married Maria Rathburn ‘Burnie’ Sutherland on the 21st of January, 1907 in Hanover, Ontario.
 Mrs. Groves was born in Glencoe, Ontario on the 23rd of December, 1878.
-Her parents were the Rev. William Sutherland and the former Marion Ross.
+Her parents were the Rev. William Ross Sutherland and the former Marion Ross.
 Mrs. Groves was from a blended family of 18 children.
-On the marriage record, it states that Mrs. Groves was a nurse.
+On the marriage record, it stated that Mrs. Groves was a nurse.

 Dr. and Mrs. Groves had a daughter, Helen Sutherland Groves born to them in Fergus on the 24th of April, 1909.
 In March of the following year, they had twin sons born prematurely on the 1st of March.
-Sadly Mrs. Groves died on the 3rd of March and one of the twins died on the 4th of March (1910).
+Sadly Mrs. Groves died on the 3rd of March, 1910 and one of the twins died on the 4th of March,1910.
 The surviving twin was named William Rathburn “Sutherland” Groves.
-He went on to become a doctor.

 Despite being widowed and having 3 young children, Dr. Groves enlisted on the 29th of July 1915 as a Major with the Canadian Army Medical Corp.
 At the time he was living in Saskatoon, Saskatchewan.
 Dr. Groves had past experience serving with the Militia.
 He was attached to the 65th Overseas Battalion.
-His young daughter Irene, went to live with his wife’s parents, John and Jean Locke in Ridgetown.
-According to the 1921 census she was still living with them.
+His young daughter Irene, went to live with his wife’s parents, John and Jean Locke in Ridgetown and according to the 1921 census she was still living with them.
 His other two children, Helen and William were lodged with the Mewhenney family in Saskatoon.

-Dr. Groves died on the 28th of September, 1935 in Fergus, just 4 months after his father died.
+Dr. William Groves died on the 28th of September, 1935 in Fergus, just 4 months after his father died.
 He was buried at the Belsyde Cemetery beside his first wife ‘Burnie’ and the little son that was born and died prematurely.

 Photo: Courtesy of Wellington County Museum and Archives ph 15404.